KatahGii/pink/README.md

 ## License 📜

-This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.